 On December 14, 2017, the State Water Resources Control Board adopted an MCL for 1,2,3-Trichloropropane ("1,2,3-TCP) of 0.000005 mg/L or 5 parts per trillion (ppt).
-Water Quality Monitoring was initiated in 2018.
-To date six of the City's potable wells show detections of 1,2,3-TCP and exceed the MCL.
+Initial sampling began January 1, 2018, and will be completed by December 31, 2018.
+To date six of the City's potable wells show detection of 1,2,3-TCP and exceed the MCL.
 These wells extract water from the same aquifers that are contaminated by other known anthropogenic chemicals and are currently being treated by existing GAC treatment facilities.